oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 of several types of mix-up attacks.

 ### Mix-Up Defense via Issuer Identification

-This defense requires that the authorization server sends its issuer identifier in the authorization response to the client.
+This defense requires that the client compare the issuer identifier value that the authorization server sends in the authorization response to the client.
 When receiving the authorization response, the client MUST compare the received issuer identifier to the stored issuer identifier.
 If there is a mismatch, the client MUST abort the interaction.

 There are different ways this issuer identifier can be transported to the client:

- * The issuer information can be transported, for example, via an optional response parameter `iss` (see {{authorization-response}}).
+ * The issuer information can be transported via the response parameter `iss` (see {{authorization-response}}).
  * When OpenID Connect is used and an ID Token is returned in the authorization response, the client can evaluate the `iss` claim in the ID Token.